California Accreditation for Pharmacy Education (CAPE)

 Since there is no site visit on which to base an accurate first-hand assessment, CAPE must identify strengths and limitations of the organizational framework based on data provided in the Application Form and the Provider's Policy & Procedure Manual.

 All applicants are required to develop a Provider Policy & Procedure Manual (based on the CAPE Standards of Practice for Recognized Providers of Pharmacy Continuing Education) which presents pertinent information that reflects an applicant's ability to offer quality coursework.
 To assist applicants in developing a manual that meets the application requirements, 1 copy of CAPE's Continuing Education Provider Policy & Procedure Manual Template is included in the New Provider Application Fee.
 The template provides the outline and the Standards of Practice that are required in the Provider’s Policy & Procedure Manual; in addition, over 30 examples have been provided to help applicants customize a manual for their own organization.
-Applicants must request their copy of the template: Click here to request by email or contact Ker Thao at (916) 779-4524.
+Applicants must request their copy of the template: Click here to request by email or contact Pam Amundsen at (916) 779-4524.

 How should the application package be submitted to CAPE?